Visual Compositional Tuning: Method

 \PAR{Step 3: Quality Verification.} We include a verification process with \sbt{Gemini-2.0-Flash}~\cite{team2023gemini} to ensure the quality and diversity of the training dataset.
 We filter out questions with uninformative answers (e.g., ``unknown", ``not visible") or those with confidence scores below 70\%.
 We discard questions that share more than 60\% of the words with those previously accepted.

-We then perform capability verification by prompting \sbt{Gemini-2.0-Flash}~\cite{team2023gemini} to analyze whether each question indeed requires the $k_{gen}$ specified capabilities.
-The generation and verification processes in steps 2 and 3 repeat iteratively until we collect 2-3 high-quality conversations per $k_{gen}$ for each image or reach a maximum of 10 verification attempts.
+Since the generator may not always successfully integrate all sampled capabilities into a single question, we perform capability verification by prompting \sbt{Gemini-2.0-Flash}~\cite{team2023gemini} to analyze whether each generated question indeed requires the $k_{gen}$ specified capabilities (see Appendix~\S\ref{app_sec:prompt-generation}).
+Steps 2 and 3 repeat iteratively until we collect 2-3 high-quality conversations per $k_{gen}$ for each image or reach a maximum of 10 attempts.

 \PAR{Step 4: Dataset Assembly.} We address the challenge of aligning the response format by mixing our synthetically generated compositional tuning data with a random 5\% subset of the \original~\cite{llava15} VIT dataset.
 This mixture of instruction tuning and compositional tuning data has the following effects.
 First, the VIT subset maintains the model's ability to handle diverse response formats and instructions required by modern MLLM benchmarks (e.g., multiple-choice questions~\cite{mme}, open-ended answers~\cite{llava15}).
 Second, our compositional tuning data leverages complex questions to facilitate learning with higher information density.
-In this way, we delegate the instruction following capability training to the original VIT data and allow our compositional tuning data to focus on visual reasoning.
+In this way, we delegate the instruction-following capability training to the original VIT data and allow our compositional tuning data to focus on visual reasoning.

 The size of the compositional tuning data is determined by the minimum number of images needed to match full \original~\cite{llava15} VIT performance. \method preserves the contents of the images, which enables us to fairly compare against existing methods in their ability to extract rich visual information.